Load balancing system under Join the Shortest Queue: Many-Server-Heavy-Traffic Asymptotics: Model

-\begin{remark} A result similar to Theorem \ref{thm} can be easily obtained for a load balancing system operating under power-of-2 choices, i.e., if in each time slot we select two queues uniformly at random and we route the arrivals to the shortest of those two.
-In fact, the proof is very similar.
-However, the quality of SSC is poorer if routing occurs under power-of-2 choices, as compared to JSQ.
-Therefore, a larger value of $\alpha$ is needed.
-In fact, one obtains convergence in distribution for $\alpha>\frac{5}{2}$.
-Once SSC is proved (as in \cite{magsriyin_itc12_journal} or \cite{Hurtado_power-of-d_temp}, for example) the same steps shown in Sections \ref{sec:MGF} or \ref{sec:Stein} can be followed.
-We omit the proof for brevity. \end{remark}

-Similar to the classical heavy-traffic regime \cite{atilla,Hurtado_transform_method_temp}, an essential step in the proof of Theorem \ref{thm} is SSC, which we prove in Section \ref{sec:SSC}.
-Additionally, the expected value of the total unused service needs to be computed in both of the proofs we provide.
-We present this result in Lemma \ref{lemma:Eu}. \begin{lemma} Consider a load balancing system operating under JSQ, parametrized by $N$ as described in Section \ref{sec:model}.
+Similarly to the classical heavy-traffic regime \cite{atilla,Hurtado_transform_method}, proving SSC and bounding the unused service are essential in the proof of Theorem \ref{thm}.
+Further computing the expected total unused service in steady state is essential in the proof of SSC and in the proof of Theorem \ref{thm}.
+We state the result below, as it will be repeatedly in the rest of this paper. \begin{lemma} Consider a load balancing system operating under JSQ, parametrized by $N$ as described in Section \ref{sec:model}.
 Then,

-\end{lemma} \begin{proof}[of Lemma \ref{lemma:Eu}] In this proof we omit the dependence on $N$ of the variables for ease of exposition.
-We set to zero the drift of $V_\ell(\vq)=\sum_{i=1}^n q_i$.
-Before doing it, we should prove that $\E{V_\ell(\vqbar)}<\infty$.
-However, this is a direct consequence of Lemma \ref{lemma:existence-MGF}, so we omit it.
-We obtain
+\end{lemma} \proof{Proof of Lemma \ref{lemma:Eu}.} In this proof we omit the dependence on $N$ of the variables for ease of exposition.
+We set to zero the drift of $V_\ell(\vq)=\sum_{i=1}^N q_i$.
+Before doing it, we should show that $\E{V_\ell(\vqbar)}<\infty$.
+This result is a direct consequence of \cite[Proposition 3]{atilla}, so we omit the proof.
+Setting the drift to zero we obtain

 where $(a)$ holds by definition of $\vqbar^+$.
 Rearranging terms we obtain